 It is this method of learning, derived from real work and real life experiences, and accepting how inextricably linked both activities are, that allows organisations and employees to grow and successfully meet both business and career objectives.

-Traditionally degrees as we know it are often knowledge based, focusing on the result of final exams taken following on from a year or more of study.
+Traditionally learning is often knowledge based, focusing on the result of final exams taken following on from a period of study.

 This method allows for little or no time spent gaining practical experience in the workplace.
-Our degree, however, equally assesses the knowledge, skills, and behaviours acquired in the workplace.
+Our learning programmes, however, equally assesses the knowledge, skills, and behaviours acquired in the workplace.

 Our programme is delivered and assessed using a range of activities such as assignments, projects, case studies, group working, workbooks, presentations, research, and actual working practice.
 Employees aren’t required to sit an exam, furthermore, there is no requirement for anyone to attend a university campus.